jobapp/Med263-Group4/README.md

     Gene Sets (Already in this repository in the data directory): https://drive.google.com/file/d/1-BA3hxGLmQhFs77b8Hno9N4_FuEUXLIW/view?usp=sharing

-2. While Clustering, be sure to not set the height threshold too low——it will take an incredibly long time to run, may crash some computers, and may not return as useful clusters.
-To avoid, you can start with a higher threshold and decrease until you are satisfied with the results, or use the .
+2. While Clustering, be sure to not set the height threshold too low since this will generate many clusters due to all the dendrogram lines it will intersect with.
+The code will take an incredibly long time to run, may crash some computers, and may not return useful clusters since there will be fewer samples per cluster.
+To avoid this, you can start with a higher threshold and decrease until you are satisfied with the results.

 3. If you are working on a separate problem using NMF_decomposition, setting a random state is important for reproducibility.

+4. Make sure you take time to explore the data you are given since it might not be in a form that is suitable for analysis, or that your code can use.
+See **Step 1: Data Cleanup**.
+5. Always make sure you do multiple hypothesis corrections when testing multiple hypotheses.
+If everything is "significant" then nothing is.

 # STEP 0: Download Software and Data